wp-plugins/jellyfish-backdrop/readme.txt

 and page background support as well as set up the default options.

-To add a unique background image or slideshow to a specific post or page, first make sure the *Enable Post and Page Slideshows* option is checked on the settings page.
+To add a unique background image or slideshow to a specific post or page, first make sure that in the *Enable Page and Post Type Slideshows* section on the setting page, you check any post types you want to allow slideshows to appear on.
 You'll now find a new area on the post / page edit screens where you can add images to the Backdrop Slideshow and alter fade time, slide display time and where the images will appear.
 Jellyfish Backdrop uses the WordPress image uploader and Media Library, so it's easy to choose the